 The general regulations and procedures affecting students explains the rules and regulations which apply to all DMU students including student discipline, payment of fees, examination regulations, extenuating circumstances, academic appeals and health and safety policy.

-The handbook and regulations for undergraduate awards explains the regulations for the university’s undergraduate degree schemes, including programme structure, scheme management, assessment and progression and assessment of final award and classification.
+The academic regulations for the university’s undergraduate and postgraduate degree schemes, cover programme structure, assessments and progression and final award classification.
+Regulation changes are available in the digest.

 The student complaints procedure details DMU's formal complaints procedure.